DockYard/ember-composable-helpers/README.md

 ```

 ### Repeat
 Repeats `n` times.
-This can be useful for making an n length arbitrary list for iterating upon (you can think of this form as a times helper, a la Ruby's `5.times { ... }`):
+This can be useful for making an n-length arbitrary list for iterating upon (you can think of this form as a times helper, a la Ruby's `5.times { ... }`):

 ```hbs
 {{#each (repeat 3) as |empty|}}